hajdu-patrik/Network-Monitor-App_JAVA/README.md

 **Network Monitor Pro** is a sophisticated network analysis and security tool developed in **Java**.
 It goes beyond simple packet sniffing by integrating a proactive **Intrusion Prevention System (IPS)**.

 The application captures real-time network traffic using the **Pcap4J** library (wrapping Npcap/libpcap) and analyzes packets against a dynamically updated blacklist.
-When a connection to a malicious IP is detected, the system not only flags it visually but actively terminates the connection using **TCP Reset Injection**.
+When a connection to a malicious IP is detected, the system flags it visually.

 The project features a modern **Java Swing GUI**, robust multi-threaded architecture, and persistent data storage using an embedded **H2 Database**.